Unlock Nature’s Best - Discover Our Range of

 Turmeric has been found to make gallbladder problems worse, so avoid taking it if you have gallstones or suffer from bile duct obstruction.
 It might also slow blood clotting and cause an abnormal heart rhythm when consumed excessively.

 While individual tolerance for tea varies, it’s best not to exceed a daily intake of 3-4 cups to avoid experiencing adverse effects.
 Additionally, it is recommended to consume in moderation if you are on medication.
-The best solution is to consult a healthcare professional before making significant dietary changes or starting new supplements.
+The best solution is to consult a healthcare professional before making significant dietary changes or starting new supplements for liver health.

 Can Drinking Too Much Tea Damage Your Kidneys?